galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   ```
   /u01/app/wls/install/oracle/middleware/oracle_home/oracle_common/common/bin/wlst.sh create-forms3.py
   ```
-- Restart the domain and admin server to cause changes happen.
-It takes about 10 min for the admin server up.
+- Restart the domain and Admin Server to cause changes happen.
+It takes about 10 min for the Admin Server up.
   ```
   sudo systemctl start wls_admin
   ```
-  Access http://adminvm-ip:7001/console from browser to make sure the admin server is up.
+  Access http://adminvm-ip:7001/console from browser to make sure the Admin Server is up.

 ### Apply domain to the new machine